Gerald and Charlene Gallego: Confession

 Following the birth of her baby, Charlene attempted to gain visitation rights so she could hold him during jailhouse visits.
 She was denied three times, lastly in June 1982.
 That same month, she consulted her lawyers, Hamilton Hintz Jr. and Fern Laethem, about additional crimes that she and Gerald had committed.
 Over the next several weeks, she affirmed her role in the murders of Miller, Sowers and Mochel, offering to further admit to detectives her culpability in seven other homicides.
 She provided them with the victims' descriptions and approximate locations, dates and times when these crimes occurred.
 She also spoke about several failed abductions, including the girl who she had encountered the day of Judd and Colley's murders, along with those of a boy and another unidentified female.
 She also recounted assisting Gerald in kidnapping and robbing a man in 1979.

 Upon hearing the news and believing that Redican and Chipman-Twiggs may have been victims of the Gallegos, Lovelock District Attorney Richard A. Wagner interviewed Charlene; she informed him that the remaining strand of the macramé rope used to bind the two girls laid in the trunk of Gerald's sports car, and investigators were able to recover it.
-Afterwards, Wagner filed two first-degree murder charges against Gerald while Charlene was given immunity.
-Her attorneys were eventually able to convince prosecutors in several jurisdictions to allow her to testify against Gerald in a plea bargain that reduced her prison sentence, and a judge in Nevada proposed a plea bargain where Charlene would testify and receive a sentence of sixteen years and eight months' imprisonment.
-Around this time, Charlene dropped Gallego from her name and reembraced her surname after being informed that her marriage to Gerald had never been valid.
+Afterwards, Wagner filed two first-degree murder charges against Gerald.
+He was later charged with the murders of Judd and Colley in Washoe County despite the continued absence of their bodies.
+Afterwards, and during the remaining stretch of the pretrial process, Charlene was under immunity.